Shared Ownership is a simple, affordable way to own a brand new home without taking out a huge mortgage.

 Selling your home

 You can sell your home at any time.
-First we will try to find a buyer for you, but if we have not found one after a certain period of time (usually four to eight weeks), you can sell it on the open market.
+First we will try to find a buyer for you, but if we have not found one after four weeks you can sell it on the open market.

 Registering for Shared Ownership